Logo preload

 • DigitalGlobe using satellite image data to identify and break up a human slavery ring at sea.

-• The Global Environmental Facility used crowdsourced data to map out every biome on earth, and assign priorities as to which areas were most at risk in the future.
+• The Global Environmental Facility crowdsourced data to map every biome on Earth and set priorities for at-risk areas.

-• Michael Mann used wildfire maps (and a very novel game) to demonstrate how government subsidies lead to perverse incentives for people to build and rebuild homes in fire prone areas.
+• Michael Mann used wildfire maps to show how government subsidies create incentives for building in fire-prone areas.

-• The Center for International Earth Science Information Network discussed the challenges climate change poses to the 1 billion people who live below the global poverty line.
+• The Center for International Earth Science Information Network addressed the climate change challenges faced by one billion people living below the global poverty line.

-• Dr. Gary Machlis of the National Park Service discussed the environmental, logistical, & political challenges they face managing nearly 85 million acres of park land with only a staff of 22,000 rangers.
+• Dr. Gary Machlis from the National Park Service highlighted the environmental, logistical, and political challenges of managing 85 million acres with just 22,000 rangers.

 In addition, a variety of compelling maps were shown demonstrating the scope and scale of our impact on the environment: